- Payload CMS Large Imports: Fast Transactions & Drizzle

 When to use which

 Use raw Drizzle when you can express the batch as a single SQL statement — a bulk upsert by external key, an update from a joined staging table, or a set-based deduplication pass.
-The gain is real here: one statement replacing 500 round-trips is a meaningful difference.
-Row-by-row loops in raw Drizzle without set-based SQL offer no meaningful advantage over payload.db.* and require managing the generated schema yourself.
+The gain is real: one statement replacing 500 round-trips is a meaningful difference.
+Row-by-row loops in raw Drizzle without set-based SQL offer no meaningful advantage over payload.db.* and add the burden of managing the generated schema yourself, plus manual version entry creation for draft collections.

 In both cases, preprocess and validate data outside the transaction.
 Keep transactions short — open, write, commit, move on.
 Record a checkpoint after each successful commit so a failure only costs you the current batch.